Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 For those who want to enjoy all Kyoto offers, you can’t beat the location.
 With two train stations within two blocks, you’ll be able to spread your wings and scoot around the entire area & Kyoto with ease.

 On foot, you’re within walking distance of the beautiful cherry-blossom-lined Shirakawa-minami Dori across the river and Kiyo-machi Dori, one of the yummiest food streets in Kyoto.

 Sip sake when you arrive at the brand-new Aoi Hotel Kyoto.
 The hotel is small, so the service is highly personalized.
 Staff here will always go out of their way to make you feel special.

-Best of all, Aoi Hotel Kyoto is only a five minutes’ walk from the Kawaramachi station, and ten minutes from some of the city’s best shopping and entertainment areas.
+Best of all, the Aoi Kyoto is only a five minutes’ walk from Kawaramachi Station, and ten minutes from some of the city’s most exciting shopping and entertainment areas.
 Even the charms of Gion and Higashiyama dwell just across the Kamo River from the hotel.

 The Ritz-Carlton Kyoto

 If you’re looking for pure, unadulterated lavishness when deciding where to stay look no further than The Ritz-Carlton Kyoto.